ProspektsMarch22/Leetcode/51_N_Queens/readme.md

 ## First Intuition

 The problem of the N Queens imposes me with the task to check, multiple times, the same spots for valid position.
 This would be similar to a game of Skyscrappers or Sudoku.
-And quickly researching for algorithms that deal with this kind of problem, i found about "backtracking".
+And quickly searching for algorithms that deal with this kind of problem, i found about "backtracking".

 Backtracking is a recursive algorithm that, in this case, will be used to: